JuanPabloDiaz/freeForGeeks/README.md

 7. [Snowplow](https://snowplowanalytics.com) is an open-source platform for event data collection and warehousing. ⭐ [6.7k stars](https://github.com/snowplow/snowplow)
 8. [Countly](https://count.com) is an open-source, self-hosted product analytics tool. ⭐ [5.5k stars](https://github.com/Countly/countly-server)
 9. [GoatCounter](https://www.goatcounter.com) is a simple web analytics platform. ⭐ [4.1k stars](https://github.com/arp242/goatcounter)
+10. [Open Web Analytics](https://www.openwebanalytics.com) is an open source alternative to commercial tools such as Google Analytics.
+Stay in control of the data you collect about the use of your website or app.
+Please consider sponsoring this project. ⭐ [2.5k stars](https://github.com/Open-Web-Analytics/Open-Web-Analytics)

 <div style="float: right"><a href="#"><img src="backtotop.jpg" width="100"></a></div>